Pelé: Birth of a Legend: Music

 The film score is composed by A. R. Rahman.
 In an interview with Press Trust of India, Rahman was quoted saying: "When I was approached for the project, I first Googled who Pelé was, because my life is all music.
 I saw amazing things about him and who he was.
 After that I read the script.
 I had tremendous respect for the project."
 In September 2014, Rahman recorded the tracks that featured singer Anna Beatriz.
 According to Rahman working on the Pelé project was intimidating but he found himself totally immersed in the Brazilian music, getting engaged in the character, in the lifestyle and setting of the movie.
-He added that sometime in his childhood, he had listened to lot of Brazilian music.
+He added that sometime in his childhood, he had listened to a lot of Brazilian music.
 The score and a couple of songs in this movie fall into western music genre.
 On recording the score, Rahman stated that he used instruments like the charango, the mandolin, and a lot of percussion and brass instruments from Brazil.
 So, the soundtrack is a mix of many elements with universal music that reflects Brazilian culture.

 "Ginga" was a promotional track released as a video.
 The song was not initially a part of the screenplay, but came organically as Rahman was intrigued by the word 'Ginga', which is a style of playing football.
 Rahman stated: "Ginga was one of the main things how Pelé won a match.
 I found the word very interesting."
 By the time he finished recording the score, Rahman played the track to the makers who approved it.
 In India, the song was launched at PVR Cinemas in Mumbai on May 9, 2016.
 At the event, Rahman elaborated on how YouTube videos and the existing Brazilian sounds helped him design the soundtrack and the theme for the movie.